fabiana2611/fabiana2611.github.io/_posts/2024/2024-11-16-aws-concepts.md

 <p><b><a href="https://aws.amazon.com/s3/storage-classes/">Classes</a></b></p>

 <ul>
-  <li>Standard: High Availability and durability; Designed for Frequent Access; Suitable for Most workflows; low latency and high throughput.
+  <li><b>Standard</b>: <u>High Availability and durability</u>; Designed for Frequent Access; Suitable for Most workflows; low latency and high throughput.
 Ex: Big Data analytics, mobile, gaming, content distribution.</li>
-  <li>Standard-IA (Infrequent Access): Rapid Access; Pay to access the data; better to long-term storage, backups and disaster recover.
+  <li><b>Standard-IA</b> (Infrequent Access): Rapid Access; Pay to access the data; better to long-term storage, backups and disaster recover.
 Ex: disaster recover, backup.
 Comparing with Glacier, it is the best option if is necessary retrieves IA data immediately.</li>
-  <li>One Zone-Infrequent Access: data stored redundantly inside a single AZ; Costs 20% less than Standard-IA (lower cost); Better to long-lived, IA, non-critical data.
+  <li><b>One Zone-Infrequent Access</b>: data stored redundantly inside a single AZ; Costs 20% less than Standard-IA (lower cost); Better to long-lived, IA, non-critical data.
 Ex: secondary backup copies of on-premises data.</li>
   <li><a href="https://aws.amazon.com/s3/storage-classes/#Unknown_or_changing_access">Intelligent-Tiering</a>: Good to optimize cost.
 It is used to move the data into classes in a cost-efficient way if you don't know what is frequent or not.
 No performance impact or operational overhead.
 More expensive than Standard-IA</li>
-  <li>Gacier: archive data; pay by access; cheap storage.
+  <li><b>Gacier</b>: archive data; pay by access; cheap storage.
 You can use Server-side filter and retrieve less data with SQL
     <ul>
       <li>Gacier Instant Retrieval (minimum duration - 90 days)</li>
       <li>Glacier Flexible Retrieval -> not need immediate access, retrieve large sets of data at no cost (backup, disaster recover)(minimum duration - 90 days)</li>